plotly/dashboards.ly/README.md

 ![Dashboard creator screenshot](http://i.imgur.com/2AE3gch.png)

+### Using dashboards.ly with [plotly on-premise](https://plot.ly/product/enterprise)
-dashboards.ly is a beta plotly product.
-You can deploy your own dashboards.ly instance with heroku, and configure it against your [plotly on-premise server](https://plot.ly/product/enterprise).
+dashboards.ly is a beta plotly product and doesn't ship with plotly on-premise.
+You can easily deploy your own dashboards.ly with one-click on heroku.

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/plotly/dashboards.ly)

+You'll need to provide your heroku instance of dashboards.ly network access to your on-premise instance of plotly.